onliniak/crystal_wamr/README.md

 Tested with [WAMR](https://github.com/bytecodealliance/wasm-micro-runtime) 1.2.3 and 2.1.0

+**No WASI Support** </br>
+**No Imports Support**

 As far as I understand WebAssembly is divided between two teams.
 The first sees WASM as a magical way to run a program written in any programming language on any operating system and hardware.
 If you are looking for something like this check out [Wasmer.cr](https://github.com/naqvis/wasmer-crystal) better.

 The second considers WASM's WAT to be a modern standalone programming language for plug-ins and smart contracts.
 This shard offers several low-level utilities for WASM 32 also known as "browser WASM" without any extensions, including WASI.
-Even though the runtime I use ([WAMR](https://github.com/bytecodealliance/wasm-micro-runtime)) offers such extensions.
+Even though the runtime I use offers such extensions.

 ## Installation